 Please refer to the “Guidelines on the Appointment and Roles of Chairpersons and Examiners of MPhil Thesis Examination Committees” for details.

-For PhD thesis examinations, upon the recommendations of the department and the school, the Office of Postgraduate Studies shall appoint a PhD TEC to examine the candidate who has expressed the intention of defending his/her thesis.
+For PhD thesis examinations, upon the recommendations of the department and the school, the Office of Postgraduate Studies shall appoint a PhD TEC to examine the candidate who has expressed the intention of defending the thesis.

 A PhD TEC shall consist of:

 - A Chairperson from outside the student’s major department;

 - Two academic staff members, in addition to the thesis supervisor(s), from the student’s major department;